MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 <!--note from editor: Include links to Profiles topic below   -->

 To further understand how to utilize those capabilities, visit the **Customers** section.
 In this section, we will cover the complementing capability that enables you to edit the attributes by which you are searching and filtering profiles.
-This is done on the **Search & Filter Index** page that is accessible via the **Search & Filter Index** button on the customers page:
+This is done on the **Search & Filter Index** page that is accessible via the **Search & Filter Index** button on the **Customers** page:

 // replace 2
 > [!div class="mx-imgBorder"]